How to Listen Effectively for Your Own Advantage

 The well-known philanthropist, Bernard Baruch, said it best when he said, “Most successful people I’ve known do more listening than talking.”

-Take the necessary steps to begin actively or contextually listening.
+Take the necessary steps to begin actively contextually, or effective listening.
 People will respond better to you and your ideas, and most importantly, you may learn something you didn’t already know.
 What could be better than that?